Social Impact Investment - Turn Your Money Into Real Change

 Is social investment right for our organisation?

-We are supporting the development of GoodFinance.org.uk, a new information service for charities and social enterprises considering taking on social investment.
+We have supported GoodFinance.org.uk, a new information service for charities and social enterprises considering taking on social investment.
 Please visit the site to find case studies, guides and other materials to help you explore your options.